Emergent weight morphologies in deep neural networks: Methods

 \subsection{Calculation of the number of accessible nodes}

 The plot in Figure 3 showing the number of accessible nodes as a function of layer, is obtained as follows.
-First, we consider only the absolute value of all weights and prune away all those that are below the median value of weights.
+First, we consider only the absolute value of all weights and prune away all those that are below the mean value of weights.
 Due to this pruning, if all outgoing connections from a node in layer $l$ have been cut, any input to this node can no longer access layer $l+1$.
-In each layer, the number of accessible nodes from output back to input after the pruning is counted, and this is plotted as a function of layer depth, where 0 corresponds to the first hidden layer before the output.
+In each layer, the number of accessible nodes from output back to input after the pruning is counted, and this is plotted as a function of layer depth, where layer difference 0 corresponds to the input layer.